miidxs/testmachine/README.md

 * For the "SpringBoard" app the port number is 50000.
 The server is always running.

-* For the other apps, the port number is arbitrary but generated to be the same for every run.
-The server is started when the app becomes active and stoppen when it becomes inactive.
+* For the other apps, the port number is arbitrary but guaranteed to be the same for every run.
+The server is started when the app becomes active and stopped when it becomes inactive.

 ## Command set